 The goal of treatment is to ease physical and emotional symptoms.
 PMDD is first treated with habit changes.
 Medicines may be used when symptoms do not get better with these changes.
 Choices may be:

-- Exercising three times a week to ease symptoms and promote feelings of well being
+- Exercising 3 times a week to ease symptoms and promote feelings of well-being

-- Lowering stress through things like meditation, deep breathing, yoga, and cognitive behavioral therapy (CBT)
+- Lowering stress through things like medicine, deep breathing, yoga, and cognitive behavioral therapy (CBT)

 - Oral contraceptives to suppress ovulation